jonelo/bashberries/README.md

                log.txt

     lines -T -1 verylong.log "^2017-08-06" "^2017-08-07"
-               Prints lines from the log file calle verylong.log, starting with the line that starts with "2017-08-06" and ending with the line that starts with "2017-08-07", but not printing out that last ending line
+               Prints lines from the log file called verylong.log, starting with the line that starts with "2017-08-06" and ending with the line that starts with "2017-08-07", but not printing out that last ending line